vimond/replay/plans.md

 * ✓ Make sure setting different sources subsequently works.
 Also test that an empty source shuts down video in a clean way.
 * ✓ Make sure Dash.js works in Streamlab.
 * ✓ Look into setting volume, mute, and pause state on startup.
 Needs to be explicit start values.
 Full outbound API via updateProperty/onStreamPropertyChange.
+* Manipulating the playback through setting props on the video streamer is asking for trouble/state out of sync.
+Reconsider?
 * `<PlayerController />` and `<VideoStreamer />` must handle rapid reinstantiations (as happening with `react-rnd@7.4.3`).
 * Improved timeline: Progress track part.
 Time display/preview of seek position.
 The latter should be a separate component.
 * Respect new set of playback technologies in VideoStreamer, replacing dashImpl prop.